Table of Contents

 A Stop at the Zion Canyon Visitor Center: Gateway to Adventure and Information

 Our first stop in national parks is always taking time to stop in at one of the visitor centers.
 The Zion Canyon VC is near the west entrance to the park and is the starting point for the free shuttle service.
-There is also the Kolob Canyons Visitor Center.
+There is also the Kolob Canyon Visitor Center.
 We always add the VC as our first stop on any park itinerary.
 If you are not lodging in the park, leave your car and pick up a shuttle, visit the large bathroom facility outside the main building, or just rest and have a picnic.

 There are a lot of interactive exhibits inside and outside the center that tell about the park and its history.
-There is also a large gift/bookstore that you can purchase: T-shirts, posters, and other souvenirs.
+There is also a large gift/bookstore that you can purchase T-shirts, posters, and other souvenirs.
 The rangers inside were very helpful in dispensing information about hikes, shuttles, and general information about the park.
 This is where one can get their National Parks passbook stamped.

 If you have children in your group, encourage them to take part in the Junior Ranger Program, available at the visitor center.
 This program offers fun and educational activities to help young visitors connect with the park and earn a Junior Ranger badge.